We provide funding for workforce development-related initiatives in the community.

-LNG Canada has provided funding for a number of workforce development related initiatives as a way to support British Columbia in meeting industry’s skilled trades requirements over the coming years.
+LNG Canada has provided more than $4 million in funding for several workforce development-related initiatives to support British Columbia meet industry’s skilled trades requirements.

 Trades Training Fund

-One of the barriers to apprenticeship completion is funding, and to remove this barrier, LNG Canada has contributed $1.4 million to a Trades Training Fund.
-This funding goes to building awareness of the trades available in any industry, and particularly the emerging LNG industry.
-LNG Canada is pleased to be working with the BC Construction Association, who is actively building awareness of the fund and administering it on LNG Canada’s behalf.
+One of the barriers to apprenticeship completion is funding, and to remove this barrier, LNG Canada has contributed over $2 million to a Trades Training Fund and more than 1,300 apprentice applications have been approved to date.
+This funding goes to building awareness of the trades available in any industry, particularly the emerging LNG industry.
+LNG Canada is pleased to be working with the B.C.
+Construction Association, who is actively building awareness of the fund and administering it on LNG Canada’s behalf.

 LNG Canada Connect

 In partnership with the B.C.
-Construction Association’s Skilled Trades Employment Program (STEP), LNG Canada is funding the position of a dedicated resource who is stationed in Terrace.
-This person fills employers requests for employees, in the construction industry within the local Kitimat and Terrace region, with the best-qualified candidate.
+Construction Association’s Skilled Trades Employment Program (STEP), LNG Canada funded a dedicated resource in Terrace.
+B.C. to fill available positions in the construction industry within the local Kitimat and Terrace region, with the best-qualified candidates.

-The LNG Canada representative has been tasked with removing barriers to employment by offering financial support from LNG Canada’s Gear Up Fund.
+The LNG Canada representative removes barriers to employment by offering financial support from LNG Canada’s Gear Up Fund.
 This may include costs associated with prerequisite training or personal protective equipment all in support of helping people connect to employment opportunities.

-To participate in LNG Canada’s Trades Training Fund, or to access the representative from LNG Canada Connect, contact BC Construction Association by clicking here.
+Contact the B.C.
+Construction Association to learn more about participating in LNG Canada’s Trades Training Fund, or to access the representative from LNG Canada Connect.